I grew up on the peninsula.

 I live at Mango Hill.
 I have lived in various parts of the Moreton Bay Region for most of my life.

 What’s your advocacy about in the Moreton Bay Region?

 I’m standing up for our community to make a contribution so it becomes a better place.
 I have a strong and vested interest in ensuring it’s a great place for my family to grow up in; a place where our small business can be successful; it’s a safe place to live; and that we have great lifestyle to enjoy here.

 The community deserves a strong local voice to ensure we get our fair share and a council we can all be proud of.
-I want to see a council that excels in delivering the basics and an organisation that has leadership that is focused on that.

 What is your political persuasion?

-What policies are you supporting for Council?
+What issues are you currently supporting for Council?

 - Taking the pressure off cost of living by keeping rates low, capping them to a maximum increase of CPI;

 - Delivering value to residents;

 - Cleaning up the water mess by regaining control over Unity Water and water charges;